217heidai/openssl_for_android/README.md

 # OpenSSL for Android
-static OpenSSL library for android
+How to compile static OpenSSL library for android by Linux

 ## Android
 | Android | Suport |